Hi. My name is Kristin and I can’t stop making restaurant-inspired soups. There, I said it!

 Restaurant-Style Chicken Tortilla Soup

-2 Tablespoons taco seasoning (or 1 recipe homemade taco seasoning)
+- 2 Tablespoons taco seasoning or 1 recipe homemade taco seasoning (see notes for recipe)

 The flavors in here could not be more delicious.
 You can taste just a hint of cilantro and lime – just the way I like it – while the chili powder, paprika, cumin, and oregano give this soup an awesome kick.